SSripilaipong/otscrape/docs/quick-tutorial.rst

 One can write scripts in file `.py` and execute using python command or use interactive Python editors, eg. IPython, Jupyter Notebook, or Google Colab.

-For Windows users, Google Colab is recommended to avoid operating system issues, or see this note: `Running otscrape on Windows <#>`_
+For Windows users, Google Colab is recommended to avoid operating system issues, or see this note: :ref:`Running otscrape on Windows`

 Installation
 --------------